Oligoclonal antibody: History

 1982: Combination of two antibodies to enhance the immune response against viruses.

 2000's: Several research teams came up with the idea of combining antibodies against different epitopes of the same receptor in cancer treatment.
 Particularly in anti-EGFR, anti-HER2 or anti-cMET combinations.

 2010: Combination of two antibodies against immune control checkpoint to enhance cytotoxic T lymphocytes response and inhibit regulatory T lymphocytes suppressive effect on the immune response.

 2012: First oligoclonal antibody combination was approved for use.
 It is composed of trastuzumab and pertuzumab both targeting HER-2 in breast cancer.

 Numerous studies on animal models or in clinical trials are currently ongoing for treatment of infections and cancers.

 Infectious diseases treatment

-In infection oligoclonal treatment may be used to directly target the pathogen (e.g. surface marker on viruses or bacterias) or to neutralize toxins (e.g. botulinum neurotoxins, Clostridium difficile toxins).
+In infection oligoclonal treatment may be used to directly target the pathogen (e.g. surface marker on viruses or bacterias) or to neutralize toxins (e.g. botulinum neurotoxins, Clostridioides difficile toxins).

 Many pathogens show increasing resistance to currently available drugs, especially antibiotics.
 This is particularly true for bacteria, but they harbor many membrane surface markers that can be targeted by antibodies.
-Oligoclonal treatment is recognized to have potential to address this issue by aiming for multiples surface proteins, and still have the ability to bind to proteins after mutation even if the affinity is lowered.
-However most of these treatments are still in the stage of clinical trials.
+Oligoclonal treatment is recognized to have the potential to address this issue by aiming for multiple surface proteins and still can bind to proteins after mutation even if the affinity is lowered.
+However, most of these treatments are still in the stage of clinical trials.

 Oncologic treatment

-In cancer treatment there are several targets and strategies that can be used:
+In cancer treatment, several targets and strategies can be used: